ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 ```

-## Reconstruciton of a Binary Tree
+## Reconstruction of a Binary Tree

 Reconstruciton of a binary tree is given two integer arrays preorder and inorder where preorder is the preorder traversal of a binary tree and inorder is the inorder traversal of the same tree, construct and return the bianry tree.